AlexanderJCS/platformer-creator-console/README.md

 ## Compatibility

+This program only works on:
+- Windows
-This program only works on Windows with consoles that support ANSI escape codes.
+- consoles that support ANSI escape codes
+- C++17 (if you are compiling yourself)

 ## Setup